turecross321/SoundShapesServer/docs/index.md

 Every endpoint, unless specified otherwise, requires an `Authorization` header.
 The value of `Authorization` should always be your **Session Id**, unless specified otherwise.
 Your Session Id is the Id which is provided when logging in.

-Date is always UTC, and is always formatted like `YYYY-MM-DD`.
+Date is always represented in unix seconds.

 | Endpoints                        |
 | -------------------------------- |